Berkeley-CS61B/website-fa23/materials/lab/lab05/index.md

 - Understand that different data structures have different time guarantees.
 - Be able to empirically measure the runtime of a program.
 - Interpret timing experiments and reason about their implications.

-## Lab 2 Part 2: `Adventure`

-First, head back to [Lab 02](../lab02/index.md#adventure) to complete the `Adventure` section of the lab!
-In this section, you'll see some common Java errors.
-For this week, we have already fixed `BeeCountingStage` for you.

-{% include alert.html type="danger" content="
-We have copied the `adventure` files into Lab 03. **Please complete `adventure` in Lab 3.** If you've already done it in Lab 02, please make sure that you copy your solutions into the correct directory.
-" %}

 ## Timing Experiments